Check Core Web Vitals, image optimization, and lazy loading for faster page speed

-Our HTML performance analyzer helps you analyze HTML code for performance issues.
-Check for missing lazy loading, improper image optimization, render-blocking scripts, missing resource hints, and other performance best practices.
-Test for Core Web Vitals optimization, image loading attributes, script loading, and resource hints.
-All analysis happens locally in your browser.
+Our free HTML performance analyzer helps you analyze HTML code for performance issues online.
+This html performance analyzer browser tool checks for missing lazy loading, improper image optimization, render-blocking scripts, missing resource hints, and other performance best practices.
+Check HTML performance online and test for Core Web Vitals optimization, image loading attributes, script loading, and resource hints.
+Analyze HTML performance issues instantly—all analysis happens locally in your browser.

 Validates LCP, FID, and CLS optimizations for optimal Core Web Vitals scores.